AresMUSH/aresmush/plugins/fs3combat/help/en/combat_org.md

 `combat/start [<mock or real>]` - Starts a combat (default real).
 `combat/stop <combat #>` - Stops a combat.
 `combats` - Shows all combats going on.
-`combat/newturn` - Starts the first turn.
+`combat/newturn` - Starts a new turn.
 Alias newturn.

 `combat/join <list of names>=<combat #>[/<type>]` - Adds characters or NPCs to combats.
   Use `combat/types` to see available types and their associated gear.